fdupoux/molibackup/README.md

 specified in the jobs configurations.

-First it finds all EC2 instances that meet the conditions configured using `instance_id` and/or `instance_tag`.
-Then it finds all EBS volumes which are attached to these EC2 instances and which meet the volume tags specified with `volume_tag` if this option is present.
+First it finds all EC2 instances that meet the conditions configured using `instance_id` and/or `instance_tags`.
+Then it finds all EBS volumes which are attached to these EC2 instances and which meet the volume tags specified with `volume_tags` if this option is present.

 After it has found a list of all volumes that are included in the scope of the backup job,